FOME-Tech/fome-fw/firmware/DEVELOPER.md

 # Building

-Each ECU+target combination will have its own compilation scripts.
+Each ECU+MCU combination has its own compilation scripts.
 In general, these scripts are located in `firmware/config/boards/<board>/compile_<board>_<chip>.sh`.
-For example, `firmware/config/boards/proteus/compile_proteus_f7.sh` compiles firmware images for a Proteus (or Polygonus) ECU fitted with an STM32F7 microcontroller.
+For example, `firmware/config/boards/proteus/compile_proteus_f7.sh` compiles a firmware image for a Proteus (or Polygonus) ECU fitted with an STM32F7 microcontroller.

 ## Outputs